 Shepherdstown

 The oldest town in West Virginia, Shepherdstown pre-dates the Revolutionary War.
-It is a quaint town filled with artisanal shops and eateries and is home to Shepherd University which adds immensely to the town’s cultural atmosphere.
-Six natural springs meander through the town and are evident when taking a walk down German Street and even when dining at one of the local restaurants as it runs through the center of the outdoor seating area.
+It is a quaint town filled with artisanal shops and eateries and is home to Shepherd University, which adds immensely to the town’s cultural atmosphere.
+Six natural springs form streams that meander through the town.
+These are evident when taking a walk down German Street and even when dining at one of the local restaurants, since one stream runs through the center of the outdoor seating area.

-The Shepherdstown area was the home of the first early Colonial settlers to the Shenandoah Valley.
-The inventor of the steamboat, James Rumsey, conducted a trial run of his invention here in 1787.
-The C&O Canal came to the town in the 1830’s.
-Shepherdstown is the only town in West Virginia that has a lock named after it – Lock 38, Shepherdstown Lock.
-With the Civil War came the nearby Battle of Antietam; the aftermath filled every building and street in the town with the wounded and dying.
-The Elmwood Cemetery contains the graves of 285 Confederate veterans and affords a self-guided walking tour.
-Shepherdstown was added to the National Register of Historic Places in 1973 and continues to enchant and entice visitors from far and wide.
+The Shepherdstown area was home to the first colonial settlers in the Shenandoah Valley.
+James Rumsey, the inventor of the steamboat, conducted a trial run of his invention there in 1787.
+The C&O Canal came to the town in the 1830s.
+Shepherdstown is the only town in West Virginia that has a lock named after it – Lock 38.
+With the Civil War came the nearby Battle of Antietam; its aftermath filled every building and street in the town with the wounded and dying.
+Elmwood Cemetery contains the graves of 285 Confederate veterans and offers a self-guided walking tour.
+Shepherdstown was added to the National Register of Historic Places in 1973 and continues to enchant visitors from far and wide.

 Visit Shepherdstown’s website.